Awake and Sing!: Productions

 Following its American success in revivals, the play was staged in London at the Off-West End Almeida Theatre from August 31, 2007, through October 20, 2007.
 Directed by Michael Attenborough, the cast featured Stockard Channing as Bessie.

 The play opened in Toronto, Ontario, on June 6, 2009, for a two-month run at the Soulpepper Theatre Company.

 The National Asian American Theatre Company in New York produced the play from August to September 2013 at the SoHo Walker Space.
 It won an Obie Award for Mia Katigbak as Bessie Berger.
 In 2015, The New York Public Theater with National Asian-American Theatre Company presented a production with a cast completely of Asian descent under the direction of Stephen Brown-Fried.
 It was led by Mia Katigbak and received a Drama League nomination for Outstanding Revival.
 It also played at The Public Theatre as part of National Asian American Theatre Company's 25th Anniversary.

 In 2014, a production at the Olney Theatre Center for the Arts in Olney, Maryland, was directed by Serge Seiden and featured Rick Foucheux as Jacob and Naomi Jacobsen as Bessie Berger.
 Also in 2014, a production at Boston's Huntington Theater Company was directed by Melia Bensussen.

 In 2019, Quintessence Theatre Group in Philadelphia, Pennsylvania, presented a production starring Lawrence Pressman as Jacob.
 The production was nominated for two Barrymore Awards, including one for Pressman for Outstanding Supporting Performance in a Play.

+The play will receive its fifth Broadway revival as part of the Manhattan Theatre Club's 2026-2027 season in a production starring Danny Burstein (Uncle Morty), Jessica Hecht (Bessie Berger), and Jeremy Shamos (Myron Berger) and directed by Tyne Rafaeli.
+The production will begin performances at the Samuel J. Friedman Theatre on December 15, 2026 ahead of an official opening on January 7, 2027; exact dates are currently to be announced.
+Micaela Diamond and Will Pullen will join the cast as Hennie Berger and Ralph Berger.